knowledgetranslation/process/how_to_make_a_quality_website.md

 ## 3. Steps

+When possible, all steps should be completed in sequence, not in parallel.

 1. Determine who the stakeholders and team members are.

 1. For each of the following areas, determine which team member is the most responsible person: planning, content, design, development, and science.
 The most responsible person should be an expert in their area.